dotnet/csharplang/spec/expressions.md

 }\
 }

 the A.f field is initialized with a delegate that refers to the second Square method because that method exactly matches the formal parameter list and return type of DoubleFunc.
-Had the second Square method not been present, a compile-time error would have occurred. *end example*\]
+Had the second Square method not been present, a compile-time error would have occurred.

 #### Anonymous object creation expressions